berkeley-ulab/sp18-ulab-computervision/README.md

 * Matplotlib
     * Plotting images
     * Line/scatter plots
-* Machine Learning (basics)
-    * Data - how data is stored and accessed - with particular focus on images
-    * Model
-    * Training/Testing
 * PyTorch
     * Creating and manipulating Tensors - very similar to Numpy
     * nn.Linear
     * Variable and autograd
     * Learn how to train a linear model and visualize results
+* Machine Learning (basics)
+    * Data - how data is stored and accessed - with particular focus on images
+    * Model
+    * Training/Testing
-    * Train on MNIST
+    * Train a model on MNIST

 ## Order of notebooks
 0. NeuralStyleTransfer (demo)